SpiNNakerManchester/SpiNNaker_PDP2/README.md

-SpiNNaker_PDP2: Multi-layer Perceptrons on SpiNNaker
+SpiNNaker_PDP2: Back-Propagation ANNs on SpiNNaker
 ====================================================

-This repository contains software to implement artificial neural networks based on Multi-layer Perceptrons (MLP) on SpiNNaker.
+This repository contains software to implement artificial neural networks (ANNs) on SpiNNaker.
-These MLP networks use back-propagation as their training mechanism.
+These ANNs use back-propagation as their training mechanism.

-The MLPs implemented here follow the 'Lens' style, but can easily be adapted to a different style or feature set.
+The ANNs implemented here follow the 'Lens' style, but can easily be adapted to a different style or feature set.
 For further information about Lens see: